AdobeDocs/experience-manager-65.en/help/forms/using/cm-inline-condition.md

    ![3_repeatdialog](assets/3_repeatdialog.png)

-1. Select Line Break as separator and, if required, tap Add Condition to create a rule.
+1. Select Line Break as separator and, if necessary, tap Add Condition to create a rule.
 You can also use text as separator and specify the text charaters to be used as separator.

    The Create Rule dialog appears.